Clerking team

 2024

 • Appeared for a mother against whom findings of Fabricated/Induced Illness had been made in respect of her child having undergone several unnecessary and invasive medical procedures.
 The child was ultimately removed from the mother’s care and placed with the father as a result of the findings.
-However the child was able to continue to have overnight contact with the mother, including contact at weekends and extended contact during the school holidays.
-This was subject to the drafting of agreed prohibited steps and specific issue orders in order to ensure that the father, and not the mother, have responsibility for any future decisions as to medical appointments and medical treatment for the child.
+However the child was able to continue to have overnight weekend and school holiday contact with the mother, subject to the drafting of agreed prohibited steps and specific issue orders in order to ensure that the father, and not the mother, has responsibility for future decisions as to medical appointments and medical treatment for the child.

 • Represented a grandmother at final hearing who sought an adjournment for assessment by an independent social worker (ISW) following a negative local authority assessment.
 The application for further assessment was successful after hearing contested evidence.
-The resulting ISW assessment was positive and the Local Authority plan therefore changed, guided by the positive assessment, to a plan to place the child with the grandmother.
+The resulting ISW assessment was positive and the Local Authority plan therefore changed to a plan to place the child with the grandmother.
 The plan for the child would otherwise have been adoption, in the absence of any other positively assessed family members.

 2023